SAP-samples/teched2023-DA262/exercises/database_explorer/ex2/README.md

     ![](images/StoredProcedureSource.png)

 ## Exercise 2.3 Debugging a Stored Procedure
+A graphical debugger can be used to step through the code in a stored procedure, function, or anonymous block.

-1. A graphical debugger can be used.
-In the instance connection that uses USER1, open the stored procedure `RESERVATION_GENERATOR` for debuggging.
+1. In the instance connection that uses USER1, open the stored procedure `RESERVATION_GENERATOR` for debuggging.

     ![](images/OpenForDebugging.png)

-2. The debugger attach options dialog will appear after a few moments.
+2. The Debugger Attach Options dialog will appear after a few moments.
 Press **OK**.

     ![](images/debugger-attach-options.png)